-100.01 Sanitation regulations.
+100.01Sanitation regulations.

-- 1. The sanitation regulations for retail food establishments shall be the sameas the sanitation requirements for food establishments published by the U.S. Department of Health and Human Services in the Food Code, including subsequent amendments and editions, unless otherwise noted in subsequent regulations.
-A copy of the Food Code may be obtained at: https://www.fda.gov. - 2.
-"Critical" shall refer to Priority and Priority Foundation violations and "Non-critical" shall refer to Core violations.
-Foods considered to be "potentially hazardous foods" shall also be known as "time/temperature control for safety foods."
+The sanitation regulations for retail food establishments shall be the same as the sanitation requirements for food establishments published by the U.S. Department of Health and Human Services in the 2005 Food Code unless otherwise noted in subsequent regulations.
+A copy of the 2005 Food Code may be obtained by emailing the Department at PublicComments@mdac.state.ms.us or from the Federal Food and Drug Administration's website here: